Linxinyang2008/High-Precision-Integer-Calculation/README.md

 		  https://www.cnblogs.com/h-hg/p/8366142.html (Author: h_hg)
 ### Appreciate for the resources.

-## I modified some value names and value type, to make sure auto-matching can work, and let the value names won't be duplicated.
+## I have modified some value names and value type, to make sure auto-matching can work, and let the value names won't be duplicated.

 ## Modified:
 		* All elements : "template<class T>"